What is the APS MCC?

 Is a standard MCC not enough?

 Despite having all the required qualifications (CPL license, ATPL subjects, ME/IR, and standard MCC), about 50% of the recent pilot graduates fail their initial assessments in European airlines.
-For this reason, a course called JOC (Jet Orientation Course), began to be offered by some schools in an attempt to improve on the skills and competencies of the MCC.
+For this reason, a course called JOC (Jet Orientation Course), began to be offered by some schools in an attempt to improve the skills and competencies of the MCC.
 The JOC is, however, an unofficial course not based on any EASA regulation, and each training organization can offer it in different lengths and structures.
 Therefore, it is not recognised by regulators and many operators.

 Differences between APS MCC and JOC

 Thus, the APS MCC was introduced, with input from airlines and flight schools.
-Similarly to a JOC course, it offers more comprehensive training, specifically aimed at teaching how to pass an assessment and adapt to an airline working environment.
+Similarly to a JOC course, it offers more comprehensive training, specifically aimed at teaching how to pass an assessment and adapt to an airline work environment.
 Contrary to a JOC course, it is official, approved by EASA, sought by airlines, and demanded prior to accessing any assessment or interview.

 In order to achieve this, the APS MCC doubles the number of simulator hours up to 40 h, instead of 20 of a regular MCC.
 All the training is performed in a midsize jet (A320) simulator (FSTD) and includes a final assessment, which is not part of a traditional MCC or JOC.